Efficient quantum readout-error mitigation for sparse measurement outcomes of near-term quantum devices: Abstract

 \section{Abstract}

-The readout error on the near-term quantum devices is one of the dominant noise factors, which can be mitigated by classical post-processing called quantum readout error mitigation (QREM).
-The standard QREM method applies the inverse of noise calibration matrix to the outcome probability distribution using exponential computational resources to the system size.
-Hence this standard approach is not applicable to the current quantum devices with tens of qubits and more.
-We propose two efficient QREM methods on such devices whose computational complexity is $O(ns^2)$ for probability distributions on measuring $n$ qubits with $s$ shots.
-The main targets of the proposed methods are the sparse probability distributions where only a few states are dominant.
-We compare the proposed methods with several recent QREM methods on the following three cases: expectation values of GHZ state, its fidelities, and the estimation error of maximum likelihood amplitude estimation (MLAE) algorithm with modified Grover iterator.
-The two cases of the GHZ state are on real IBM quantum devices, while the third is by numerical simulation.
-The proposed methods can be applied to mitigate GHZ states up to 65 qubits on IBM Quantum devices within a few seconds to confirm the existence of a 29-qubit GHZ state with fidelity larger than 0.5.
-The proposed methods also succeed in the estimation of the amplitude in MLAE with the modified Grover operator where other QREM methods fail.
+The readout error on near-term quantum devices is one of the dominant noise factors, which can be mitigated by classical postprocessing called quantum readout error mitigation (QREM).
+The standard QREM applies the inverse of noise calibration matrix to the outcome probability distribution using exponential computational resources to the number of measured qubits.
+This becomes infeasible for the current quantum devices with tens of qubits or more.
+Here we propose two efficient QREM methods finishing in $O(ns^2)$ time for probability distributions of $n$ qubits and $s$ shots, which mainly aim at mitigating sparse probability distributions such that only a few states are dominant.
+We compare the proposed methods with several recent QREM methods in the following three cases: expectation values of the GHZ state, its fidelities, and the estimation error of maximum likelihood amplitude estimation (MLAE) algorithm with a modified Grover iterator.
+The two cases of the GHZ state are on real IBM quantum devices, while the third is with numerical simulation.
+Using the proposed method, the mitigation of the 65-qubit GHZ state takes only a few seconds, and we witness the fidelity of the 29-qubit GHZ state exceeding 0.5.
+The proposed methods also succeed in reducing the estimation error in the MLAE algorithm, outperforming the results by other QREM methods in general.